grongierisc/iris-python-template/README.md

 Use .env/ file to adjust the dockerfile being used in docker-compose.

-## .vscode/settings.json
+## 5.2. .vscode/settings.json

-Settings file to let you immedietly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))
+Settings file to let you immedietly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript)

-## .vscode/launch.json
+## 5.3. .vscode/launch.json
 Config file if you want to debug with VSCode ObjectScript

 [Read about all the files in this article](https://community.intersystems.com/post/dockerfile-and-friends-or-how-run-and-collaborate-objectscript-projects-intersystems-iris)

-## .vscode/extensions.json
+## 5.4. .vscode/extensions.json
-Recommenadation file to add extensions if you want to run with VSCode in the container.
+Recommendation file to add extensions if you want to run with VSCode in the container.

 [More information here](https://code.visualstudio.com/docs/remote/containers)